foodfight/showz/scripts/episode-43-adaptive-fault-detection.md

   * Stall detection

 * What tools are available to help with this?
+* Can these things be detected w/ graphite/ganglia + nagios/sensu/zabbix or does it require a custom toolchain?
 * Is automated fault detection really possible?
 Is it a good thing?